TheCarton/hex_turret/src/notes.md

 bugs:

-an antenna placed on a black tile spawns a green control ray. why?

 neutral energy is created and is the only kind of energy that gets created red and blue energy is translated from neutral energy